Yoga Anatomy & Physiology

 Note that we have limited seats available for this training.

 Early Bird rates: AED 5,100. expires on July 1st 2018

 Rate: AED 5,600

 *Rate includes your comprehensive manual and certificate of completion

 You will receive:

-- 40 hours Therapeutic Yoga training credited by the YOGA ALLIANCE
+- 40 hours Yoga Anatomy & Physiology Teacher Training with Zephyr Wildman training credited by the UK and US YOGA ALLIANCE

 - 10% Discounted at Third Place Cafe located next door

 - 10% Discount on yoga classes DURING your training days

 - 5% discount on your next training with us